Rate equations model for multiple magnetic mirrors in various thermodynamic scenarios: Conclusions

 \section{Conclusions}

-This work has developed a rate equations model for the MM system and solved it for the steady-state in three thermodynamic scenarios: constant diffusion, isothermal, and adiabatic expansion with $d=1,2,3$ degrees of freedom.
+In this work, we have developed a rate equations model for the MM system and solved it for the steady-state in three thermodynamic scenarios: constant diffusion, isothermal, and adiabatic expansion with $d=1,2,3$ degrees of freedom.
 Two regimes have been studied: (a) the so-called optimal regime, where $\lambda/l=1$ at the first MM cell and (b) the sub-optimal regime, where $\lambda/l=20$ at the first MM cell.
-We compared the resulted steady-state density profiles with an analytical theory based on the diffusion equation in all three thermodynamical scenarios.
-The comparison shows an excellent agreement for $\lambda/l\gg1$ (the sub-optimal regime), which is consistent with the theory's assumptions.
-The optimal regime, $\lambda/l\approx 1$, also exhibits a good agreement for scenarios in which the MFP does not decrease too rapidly.
+We compared the resulted steady-state axial density profiles with an analytical theory based on the diffusion equation in all three thermodynamical scenarios.
+The comparison shows an excellent agreement for $\lambda/l\gg1$ (the sub-optimal regime), consistent with the theory's assumptions.
+The optimal regime, $\lambda/l\approx 1$, also exhibits a good agreement for scenarios where the MFP does not decrease too rapidly.

 The main result of our model is that the thermodynamic scenario significantly affects the steady-state density profiles and the outgoing fluxes, where adiabatic cooling is the best scenario with about 5-fold longer containment time than the isothermal scenario.
-However, even in the best performing scenario, where adding MM section to the magnetic mirror improves the confinement time by one or two orders of magnitude, the system should be extremely long (about several kilometers) to make the system relevant for fusion (meeting the Lawson criterion).
-Additional results are the inverse linear decay of the steady-state flux with the number of MM cells, $N$, for $N>10$ in all thermodynamic scenarios in the optimal regime, and the inverse linear decay of the steady-state flux, $\phi_{ss}$ with the mirror ratio, $R_m$, regardless of the thermodynamic scenario.
+It was also found that the steady-state flux, $\phi_{ss}$, inversely decays with the number of MM cells, $N$, for $N>10$ in the optimal regime and with the mirror ratio, $R_m$.\cite{kotelnikov2007new} Remarkably, these scaling hold for all considered thermodynamic scenarios.
 It is noted that our model predicts a convex declining density profile for the isothermal scenario and a concave shape for the cooling scenario.
-Although it is beyond the scope of the current study to determine the thermodynamical scenario for a given MM system, our prediction regarding the density profile curvature in the different thermodynamical scenarios can, in principle, be tested in experiments.
+Although it is beyond the scope of the current study to determine the thermodynamical scenario for a given MM system, our prediction regarding the density profile curvature in the different thermodynamical scenarios can, in principle, be tested experimentally.